-I wrote a recent article for ACEP NOW on how to select the right level of investing risk to reach your retirement goals.
-This is difficult for many investors and a worthy subject for discussion.
+[Editor's Note: This is an article I wrote for ACEP NOW on how to select the right level of investment risk to reach your retirement goals.
+This is difficult for many investors and a worthy subject for discussion.]

-For example, an investor who wants a portfolio to provide 50 percent of pre-retirement income but who achieves an investment return that only matches inflation (0 percent real) and wants a 25-year career will require a savings rate of 50 percent of gross income for each of those 25 years.
+For example, consider an investor who wants a portfolio to provide 50 percent of pre-retirement income but who achieves an investment return that only matches inflation (0 percent real) and wants a 25-year career.
+That investor will need a savings rate of 50 percent of gross income for each of those 25 years to reach their retirement goal.
 Very few doctors are willing to save that much of their income.
 Alternatively, the investor can work for 40 years while saving 31 percent of income.
 A more risk-tolerant investor who achieves a return that beats inflation by 5 percent, on the other hand, would need to save only 25 percent of income for 25 years, or 10 percent of income for 40 years, to have the same retirement spending level.
-The bottom line is that almost all investors need to take on a significant amount of risk in order to meet their financial goals….
+The bottom line is that almost all investors need to take on a significant amount of risk in order to meet their financial goals.

 There are many investing “products” (most of them insurance-based) that are marketed as reducing the risk in investing.
 However, these same products are also likely to reduce the return so much that a typical investor cannot afford to have any significant chunk of a portfolio in them.
 Financial theorist William Bernstein, MD, said, “There are no free volatility-reducing lunches that will inexpensively reduce your portfolio risk, and there is no risk fairy to insure the risky parts of your portfolio on the cheap.
 Yes, there are people who—and vehicles that—will do this for you, but they will cost you a pretty penny.”